 Businesses are rapidly moving their operations online, often without proper preparation — opening them up to cyber risks.
 Examine your digital processes to see if there are any vulnerabilities or security gaps.
 This can include email, payment software, file sharing software, or project management tools.

 Cyber criminals may try to trick employees into giving away sensitive or financial information or getting them to click on a malicious link through a phishing email or phone call.
-About 90 percent of ransomware attacks start with a phishing email.
-That’s why it’s essential that contractors who collect and store customer information protect that data appropriately.
+It’s essential that contractors who collect and store customer information protect that data appropriately.
 For instance, if you’re holding employee banking information, they are trusting that you will protect it from unauthorized access and tampering.

 Firewalls, intrusion detection systems, and endpoint protection such as anti-virus and malware solutions are all options that can help protect your network where your business’s data is stored.
 Most importantly, employee training on how to detect and prevent cyber attacks should be part of your onboarding process for new and existing employees.